 4. The Steelers have very unique helmets compared to the other 31 teams in the NFL.
 The Steelers’ helmets are the only franchise in the league to feature the team’s logo on only one side of the helmet.
 Their current logo was originally used as an advertisement for the American Iron and Steel Institute in 1962.
 It was tested on only one side of the team’s gold helmets, per Rooney’s instructions.
 When it was decided that the helmet color would permanently be black, they also decided that having the logo on only the right side would be permanent as well.

 5. When speaking about Pittsburgh, one automatically associates the name “Pirates” with the city’s baseball team, but the Pirates were a favorite name for two other franchises.
-Pittsburgh was called home for an NHL franchise from 1925-30 and that hockey team was also known as the Pirates.
+The NHL franchise in Pittsburgh from 1925-30 was also known as the Pirates.
 When Art Rooney founded the football team in 1933, their first few games were played at the Pittsburgh Pirates’ Forbes Field, home of the city’s baseball team.

 6. What do the Steelers and the Supreme Court have in common?
 The answer is former Supreme Court Chief Justice Byron White.
 White was one of two Chief Justices to be appointed by President John F. Kennedy.
 He played college football for the Colorado Buffaloes where he enjoyed a very successful career, even being voted an All-American.
 When he graduated, White was signed by the Steelers, making him the highest paid player in professional football at the time.
 He stayed with the team for one season.